Version 1 / Last updated: 21 May 2018

 The provision of your personal data is not a statutory or contractual requirement.
 You are not obliged to provide us any personal data and it is your choice whether to provide us.

-When you fill the “Contact Us” form on our website, you provide us with personal information such as your name, email address, country and your message to us.
+When you fill a form on our website, such as the “Contact Us” form or the “Lost-and-Found” form, you provide us with personal information such as your name, email address, country and your message.
 We have a legitimate interest to process any personal data submitted in the form as this information is necessary to process and address your complaint/feedback in the way you expect us to and to respond to your message.

 We may also have to disclose your personal data to whoever the complaint is about, including other businesses located at our premises.
 If you don’t want information identifying you to be disclosed to such third parties, we will try to respect that; however, it may not be possible to handle a complaint or your feedback on an anonymous basis.

 Generally, we do not store personal data longer than necessary for the purpose that you provided it for.
 Tickets including personal data will be anonymized one month after the feedback requirement is met.
 In order to guarantee a high quality service to all our visitors, we reserve the right to retain tickets containing complaints or negative comments for 2 years from its closing.
 Personal data will only be retained longer if we are required to keep that information due to a statutory obligation imposed on us and/or due to accepted standards, including where processing may be necessary for the establishment, exercise or defence of legal claims.